-Receivables Payables
+Rece vables Pay vables

 31 December 31 December 31 December 31 December

-2020 2019 2020 2019
+2021 2020 2021 2020

 Related party: HRK million HRK million HRK million HRK million

 Ultimate parent

-Deutsche Telekom AG, Germany 12 9 102 92
+Deutsche Telekom AG, Germany 1 12 84 102

 Joint venture

 HT d.d.
-Mostar, Bosnia and Herzegovina 7 15 - -
+Mostar, Bosnia and Herzegovina 4 7 - -

-Subsidiaries of ultimate parent
+Subsidiaries of ultimate parent -

+T-Systems International GmbH, Germany - - 33 4

-DT Pan-Net Croatia 5 - 4 -
+DT Pan-Net Croatia 1 5 - 4

+Makedonski Telekom 3 - 3 -

+Magyar Telekom Nyrt., Hungary 1 - 1

 Telekom Deutschland GmbH, Germany - - 14 14

-Magyar Telekom, Hungary - - 1 2
+Deutsche Telekom UK Limited - - 6 -

-Slovak Telecom a.s., Slovakia 5 3 - -
+Slovak Telecom a.s., Slovakia 1 5 - -

-T-Systems International GmbH, Germany - - 4 7

-Others - 12 8
+Others 2 - 10 13

-29 27 137 123
+13 29 151 137

-At the year end the Group holds investment in commercial paper of ultimate parent in the amount of HRK 1,079 million (31 December 2019: HRK 1,079 million) (Note 26).
+At the year end the Group holds investment in commercial paper of ultimate parent in the amount of HRK 1,079 million (31 December 2020: HRK 1,079 million) (Note 26).

-The Federal Republic of Germany is both a direct and an indirect shareholder and holds approximately 32 percent of the share capital of DTAG.
+The Federal Republic of Germany is both a direct and an indirect shareholder and holds 30.4 % of the share capital of DTAG.
 Due to the average attendance at the shareholders' meetings, the Federal Republic of Germany represents a solid majority at the shareholders' meetings of DTAG, although it only has a minority shareholding, making DTAG a dependant company of the Federal Republic of Germany.
 Therefore, the Federal Republic of Germany and the companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany can exercise a significant influence are classified as related parties of DTAG, and consequently of the Group as well.

-The Group did not execute as part of its normal business activities any transactions that were individually material in the 2020 or 2019 financial year with companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany can exercise a significant influence.
+The Group did not execute as part of its normal business activities any transactions that were individually material in the 2021 or 2020 financial year with companies controlled by the Federal Republic of Germany or companies over which the Federal Republic of Germany can exercise a significant influence.